eightyfive/kontainer-di-config/README.md

 ### `dirname` option (required)

-All relative paths given in config, are resolved from the `dirname` option.
+All "requirable" relative paths (between paranthesis) given in config, are resolved from the `dirname` option.
 Meaning you may need to adjust the `dirname` option regarding from where you want to declare you dependencies in the config file/object:

 ```js
 var config = {